yejiahaoderek/cs124/docs/design.md

 When selecting the lists, we thought of a few options for displaying which lists were selected.
 At first, when the user clicks on a list, the list would darken.
 This worked well for users with a mouse or touch screen.
 However, when we tested this with a keyboard, it was complicated because of how we implemented rename.
 When tabbing through buttons on the keyboard, the user was automatically taken to rename the list, rather than select it.
 Our solution was to use checkboxes in select mode, to avoid this confusion when on keyboard.
 When something is checked in select mode, the checkmark appears in addition to darkening the list when selected.

 Another design decision we considered was how we wanted our app to look on different screen sizes.
 We decided that when the screen was wide enough comparatively to the height (landscape mode), the display would change to having two columns: one for the incomplete tasks and one for the completed tasks.
 However, even in landscape modes, if the text size is too large, the display will revert to the normal layout so that the text is not squished.
 We considered where to put the hide/show button in the two column layout.
 In our normal layout, the hide/show button acted as the divider between the To-Do and Completed sections.
 We decided to put it underneath the To-Do section, similar to the normal layout.
 When the Completed section is hidden, the To-Do section spans the entire width of the screen.
 We kept the add new task bar pinned at the bottom of the screen so that it was consistent with the vertical layout, users wouldn’t have to scroll, and it spanned the length of the screen longer text can still be seen while typing.

+We also went through our color scheme to ensure that there was enough contrast between the foreground and text colors.

 ## Fourth Iteration User testing